-What you must pay when Services that are covered for you you get these services Inpatient services in a psychiatric hospital There is no coinsurance, Covered services include mental health care services that copayment, or deductible require a hospital stay for covered inpatient mental You are covered for up to 190 days for inpatient health care. services in a free-standing psychiatric hospital.
-The 190-day lifetime limit does not apply to Prior Authorization from inpatient mental health services provided in a VillageCareMAX for psychiatric unit of a general hospital. inpatient psychiatric care.
-A "benefit period" begins the day you are admitted as an inpatient in a hospital or skilled nursing facility.
-The benefit period ends when you do not receive any inpatient hospital care or skilled nursing facility care for 60 days in a row.
-If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
-There is no limit to the number of benefit periods
+What you must pay when you get these services Services that are covered for you Inpatient services in a psychiatric hospital Depending on your level of income and Medicaid Covered services include mental health care services that eligibility, you pay the require a hospital stay You are covered for up to 190 days for inpatient following for each benefit services in a free-standing psychiatric hospital. period: The 190-day lifetime limit does not apply to inpatient mental health services provided in a In 2023, the amounts are \$0 psychiatric unit of a general hospital. or: A "benefit period" begins the day you are admitted as an \$1,600 deductible inpatient in a hospital or skilled nursing facility.
+The for each benefit benefit period ends when you do not receive any inpatient period hospital care or skilled nursing facility care for 60 days in a Days 1-60: \$0 copay row.
+If you go into a hospital or a skilled nursing facility for each benefit after one benefit period has ended, a new benefit period period begins.
+There is no limit to the number of benefit periods Days 61-90: \$400 copay for each VillageCareMAX will use a vendor called Beacon Health benefit period Options to help manage the coverage of Mental Health and Substance Use Disorder services.
+Days 91 and beyond: \$800 copay per each "lifetime reserve day" after day 90 for each benefit period (up to 60 days over your lifetime)